-Our network includes seven hospitals including five Certified Primary Stroke Centers, as designated by the American Heart Association/American Stroke Association.
-Our Primary Stroke Centers have specialized resources including expert neurologists, neuroradiologists, and neurosurgeons, and are committed to best practices that deliver the highest quality care you and your loved ones deserve.
+Our network includes four Certified Primary Stroke Centers, as designated by the American Heart Association/American Stroke Association.
+Our Primary Stroke Centers have specialized resources including expert neurologists, neuroradiologists and neurosurgeons, and are committed to best practices that deliver the highest quality care you and your loved ones deserve

 Time Critical Diagnosis Centers